gloebit/unity-gloebit/README.md

 getAccessCode (string consumer_key)
 ```

+This call is taken care of by GloebitLogin.cs -- you shouldn't need
+to call it, directly.

 This should be called when the application starts.
 It will either
 extract the access token from the "code" query-argument or return null.
 If
 it returns null, the application should call Authorize.